Metallica: 1994–2001: Load, Reload, Napster controversy and Newsted's departure

-In 1998, Metallica compiled a double album of cover songs, titled Garage Inc. The first disc contained newly recorded covers of songs by Diamond Head, Killing Joke, the Misfits, Thin Lizzy, Mercyful Fate, Black Sabbath and others, and the second disc featured the original version of The $5.98 E.P. – Garage Days Re-Revisited, which had become a scarce collectors' item.
+In 1998, Metallica compiled a double album of cover songs, titled Garage Inc. The first disc contained newly recorded covers of songs by Diamond Head, Killing Joke, the Misfits, Thin Lizzy, Mercyful Fate, Black Sabbath and others, and the second disc featured the original version of The $5.98 E.P. – Garage Days Re-Revisited, which had become a scarce collector's item.
 The album entered the Billboard 200 at number two.

 On April 21 and 22, 1999, Metallica recorded two performances with the San Francisco Symphony, which was conducted by Michael Kamen, who had previously worked with producer Rock on "Nothing Else Matters".
 Kamen approached Metallica in 1991 with the idea of pairing the band's music with a symphony orchestra.
 Kamen and his staff of over 100 composed additional orchestral material for Metallica songs.
 Metallica wrote two new Kamen-scored songs for the event: "No Leaf Clover" and "-Human".
 The audio recording and concert footage were released in 1999 as the album and concert film S&M. It entered the Billboard 200 at number two and the Australian ARIA charts and Top Internet Albums chart at number one.

 In 2000, Metallica discovered that a demo of its song "I Disappear", which was supposed to be released in combination with the Mission: Impossible II soundtrack, was receiving radio airplay.
 Tracing the source of the leak, the band found the file on the Napster peer-to-peer file-sharing network and also found that the band's entire catalogue was freely available.
 Metallica filed a lawsuit at the U.S. District Court, Central District of California, alleging that Napster violated three areas of the law: copyright infringement, unlawful use of digital audio interface device and the Racketeer Influenced and Corrupt Organizations Act (RICO).

 Ulrich provided a statement to the Senate Judiciary Committee regarding copyright infringement on July 11, 2000.
 Federal Judge Marilyn Hall Patel ordered the site to place a filter on the program within 72 hours or be shut down.
 A settlement between Metallica and Napster was reached when German media conglomerate Bertelsmann BMG showed interest in purchasing the rights to Napster for $94 million.
 Under the terms of settlement, Napster agreed to block users who shared music by artists who do not want their music shared.
 On June 3, 2002, Napster filed for Chapter 11 protection under U.S. bankruptcy laws.
 On September 3, 2002, an American bankruptcy judge blocked the sale of Napster to Bertelsmann and forced Napster to liquidate its assets, according to Chapter 7 of the U.S. bankruptcy laws.